Michael Moore: Donald Trump

+Trumpileaks

 Moore started the website TrumpiLeaks in May 2017, to encourage whistleblowers to provide information about Donald Trump.
 Moore was inspired to create the site after witnessing the firings by Trump of three law enforcement officials, specifically: United States Attorney Preet Bharara, former acting United States Attorney General Sally Yates, and former Director of the Federal Bureau of Investigation James Comey.
 Moore posted a message to his personal website, explaining the motivation of the new venture and that he wanted any information related to: "crimes, breaches of public trust and misconduct committed by Donald J. Trump and his associates".
 He asserted, "Trump thinks he's above the law".
 Moore stated it was his view that Trump had engaged in obstruction of justice, falsehoods to the United States citizenry, promoted violent behavior, and violated the Constitution of the United States.

+Criticism of corporate media

 In March 2018, Moore criticized the "corporate media", saying "You turn on the TV, and it's 'Russia, Russia, Russia!'
 These are all shiny keys to distract us.
 We should know about the West Virginia strike.
 What an inspiration that would be.
 But they don't show this".

+Calls for Trump's impeachment

 In April 2018, Moore taunted Trump by ironically asking him why he had not already fired Robert Mueller.
-After the Russia–United States summit of July 2018, Moore called for Trump’s impeachment, saying "Congress needs no more proof than Trump's admission yesterday that he sides with Putin to impeach and remove him."
+After the Russia–United States summit of July 2018, Moore called for Trump's impeachment, saying "Congress needs no more proof than Trump's admission yesterday that he sides with Putin to impeach and remove him."

 Moore compared Trump to Nazi Germany's dictator Adolf Hitler.
 On August 10, 2019, Moore tweeted: "I guess they think a country dumb enough to elect Trump is stupid enough to believe Jeffrey Epstein committed suicide."

+Further support for Bernie Sanders

 In October 2019, he announced his political endorsement of Bernie Sanders in the 2020 Democratic Party presidential primaries.
 After Sanders lost the primaries, Moore urged Sanders supporters to vote for Joe Biden in the general election.